ridhanf/FSW5_RFadhil_03_Challenge/README.md

 # Code Challenge Chapter 3

 This repository is a simple landing page with the application of HTML and CSS (using Bootstrap and manual type).
-This repositpry created to complete the task of Chapter 3 Code Challenge from Binar Academy.
+This repository created to complete the task of Chapter 3 Code Challenge from Binar Academy.

 Feel free to clone and code it by your self to learn more about HTML and CSS.